Pretty Links Developer Tools Add-on Overview

 Note: If needed, you can generate a new webhook key by clicking the spinning arrows icon (“Regenerate Webhook Key” icon) next to the key field.

-To validate the webhook request, fetch the HTTP headers and look for the prli-webhook-key
+To validate the webhook request, fetch the HTTP headers and look for the PRLI-WEBHOOK-KEY header.

 Events